Links on Android Authority may earn us a commission. Learn more.

 Note that a higher BMR will lead to a higher calorie burn during exercise — so making a flat multiplication like this is very simplistic.

 See also: The best running watches you can buy

-How to track calories with apps
+How to use calorie-tracking apps

 MyFitnessPal allows you to easily scan food items and log them.

 Once an item is scanned, it will be saved for easy access.
 You can likewise store and retrieve common recipes.
 You can also look up countless items that the community has scanned.
-Type in “Heinz baked beans,” and you will quickly get those details; no scanning necessary.
+Type in “Heinz baked beans,” and you will quickly get those details; no scanning is even necessary.